 Since 2015, the Guild has offered an unprecedented fully-sponsored study tour to countries including Brazil, China, India and Argentina for journalists to report on agriculture and food marketing topics.

-In short, well beyond its 70th year, the Guild continues to promote the interests of all involved in telling the many and varied stories of Britain’s great agricultural industry.
+In short, the Guild continues to promote the interests of all involved in telling the many and varied stories of Britain’s great agricultural industry.